 NSB forced us up against the wall ontiming.
 So the NSB now claims that they don't have time to review the issue.
-They have had more time, staff, lawyers and consultants on this than
+They have had more time, staff, lawyers and consultants on this than we can count.

 We had no choice once the referendum failed but to go to the state for resolution.